monacuca/abfominaya.github.io/_posts/weird-girl.md

 Even then, at 10, I already had multiple falling outs with friends, an inability to fit into social groups, notes from teachers at parent-teachers conferences about my talkativeness and hyperactivity.
 The only friends I could have needed to be discrete, singular, and exist in such a way that I could devote my attention and love solely to them.
 Things often didn’t go my way otherwise, group settings often bringing out the worst aspects of myself.
 In a way, leaving Colombia was okay in this regard.
 I did miss the one friend I had, Jairito, who at the time was my crutch after my falling out with my best friend of three years, Maria Isabela.
 At this point, I already disliked fundamental aspects of myself, I carried them in my mind as a little list:

-1. I hated that I couldn’t maintain friendships.
+- A. I hated that I couldn’t maintain friendships.
-2. I hated that I spoke too much, I hated that I was blonde.
+- B I hated that I spoke too much, I hated that I was blonde.
-3. I hated that I was paler than everyone else in my family.
+- C. I hated that I was paler than everyone else in my family.
-4. I hated that my smile was teethy, rectangular, wide and ugly.
+- D. I hated that my smile was teethy, rectangular, wide and ugly.

 I hated that I was leaving the home I always had even if I found a new start potentially exciting.